 Manila to Sagada.
 If you want a direct trip to Sagada, do ride Coda lines bus, stationed at HM Transport Cubao Terminal.
 This is located along EDSA at Cubao, Quezon City.
 Regular trip schedules are 8:00 pm, 9:00 pm, 10:00 pm, and 10:30 pm.
 Fare is 720 pesos and travel takes around 12-13 hours.
 Take note.
 If you cannot do online booking, be at the station at least an hour before your preferred time of departure.
 For more information click here.

 Baguio to Sagada.
 First, ride either Victory Liner or North Genesis buses going to Baguio.
 Both have stations at Pasay and Cubao, Quezon City and both have hourly departures.
 Travel time takes around five to six hours and fare ranges from 450 pesos to 485 pesos.
 Upon reaching Baguio city, ride a taxi or Grab towards GL Trans station at Dangwa Terminal (back of Center Mall).
-GL Trans buses which are bound to or passes along Sagada departs by 6:30 am, 8:00 am, 9:00 am, 10:00 am, 11:00 am, and 1:00 pm.
-Travel time is more or less six hours and regular fare is 220.
+GL Trans buses which are bound to or passes along Sagada depart by 6:30 am, 8:00 am, 9:00 am, 10:00 am, 11:00 am, and 1:00 pm.
+Travel time is more or less six hours and the regular fare is 220.

 Bontoc to Sagada.
 If you are coming from Bontoc, there are jeeps there bound to Sagada.
 These are stationed in front of the Walter Clapp Hotel.
 A jeep departs once filled to capacity.